Static application security testing in SourceCraft

 Also, you can sort issues by status or severity.

-The page that opens displays a description of the issue, the block of code in which it was detected, and a timeline of events: when the warning was opened, who and when marked it as resolved or reopened it.
+The page that opens displays the issue description, code block where it was detected, and history of events: when the warning was opened, who and when marked it as resolved or reopened it.

 Tip